chauff/cse1500-web-transcripts/Lecture-3.md

 and a lot of criticism followed ([1](http://nymag.com/intelligencer/2016/11/new-york-times-forecast-dial-had-a-fake-twitch-jitter.html), [2](https://www.theverge.com/2016/11/8/13571216/new-york-times-election-forecast-jitter-needle)).

 A clear advantage of client-side coding is **reduced server load**, as clients execute the scripts, though all data necessary for the scripts (which could be megabytes of data) need to be downloaded and processed by the client.

+Modern browsers implement the [IndexedDB API](https://w3c.github.io/IndexedDB/) which provides a standard for an in-browser database that is transaction-based and stores key-value pairs persistently.
+While it cannot be queried with SQL directly, libraries such as [JSstore](https://github.com/ujjwalguptaofficial/JsStore) exist that act as wrapper around IndexedDB to enable SQL-like querying.
+The storage limits are browser and device-dependent; in principle it is possible to store Gigabytes of data within the browser's database.
+This can be very useful for instance for games (game objects are stored in the database) as well as data processing pipelines that are designed to be easy-to-use for non-experts such as our recently open-sourced ELAT tool (the processed data is stored in the database). //TODO: URL ELAT

 ### `<script>`